-The aromatic effects of terpenes are a brilliant self-defense for plants.
+The aromatic effects of terpenes are a brilliant self-defense mechanism for plants.
 Generally, they exist as natural oils in the plant, which deter plant-eating animals and may even attract another animal to attack plant-eaters.

 They also attract pollinators, which helps propagation.
 When humans fall in love with a scent, like Linalool in lavender, we decide to cultivate and celebrate it… and this is a big win for the plant in its goal to reproduce and thrive.

 Why Do Humans Love Terpenes?

 The pleasurable flavor or smell can be enough to attract you to a particular plant terpene.
 But terpenes also have subtle but distinct effects on the body and mind that can soothe and possibly even heal.
 This is the basis of practices like aromatherapy.
 Clinical studies are emerging to support these ancient practices.